• Blog

 13. Look for opportunities to build meaning

-Not every job can entail saving the world, but every workplace can build in opportunities for greater meaning that engage their workforce.
+Not every job can entail saving the world, but every workplace can create opportunities for greater meaning that engage their workforce.
 These might include:

 14. Show employees the impact of their work